isomerpages/moe-xingnanpri/_p1-to-p6-form-teachers/P2 Teachers.md

 Primary 2C

-"Teaching is a learning experience.
-I learn that every child has a story to tell."
+Teaching is a learning experience.
+I learn that every child has a story to tell.

 [**jamilah_rahim@schools.gov.sg**](mailto:jamilah_rahim@schools.gov.sg)